ibm-cloud-docs/openshift/openshift_storage_portworx.md

 If you plan to use the internal KVDB, make sure that your cluster has a minimum of 3 worker nodes with additional local block storage so that the KVDB can be set up for high availability.
 Your data is automatically replicated across these 3 worker nodes and you can choose to scale this deployment to replicate data across up to 25 worker nodes.
 {: note}

-### Setting up a Databases for etcd service instance
+### Optional: Setting up a Databases for etcd service instance
 {: #databases-for-etcd}

 If you want to use an external database service for your Portworx cluster metadata and keep the metadata separate from the operational data that you plan to store with Portworx, set up a [Databases for etcd](/docs/databases-for-etcd?topic=databases-for-etcd-getting-started) service instance in your cluster.